 Rural Advocacy Committee vision and support for NM legislature 2021 bills

 Ensuring a just energy transition for New Mexico requires that resources and smart policies be developed by and for the state’s rural communities.
-Many of the workers affected by the move away from fossil fuels live in rural counties, but many of the solutions to climate change can also be practiced there, such as carbon sequestration in healthy soil practices and the establishment of wind farms.
+Many of the workers affected by the move away from fossil fuels live in rural counties, and many of the solutions to climate change can also be practiced there too, such as carbon sequestration in healthy soil practices and the establishment of wind farms.
 There are several issues that are critical to rural communities and the role they play in New Mexico’s clean future:

 - Broadband.
 Quality internet service provides educational opportunities, clean energy vocational training, health care, business infrastructure, agricultural markets and engagement in civic life.